awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 For information on extensions and modules, see [Extensions and modules for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.

 The following Aurora PostgreSQL versions are supported\.

+## Version 3\.4, compatible with PostgreSQL 11\.9<a name="AuroraPostgreSQL.Updates.20180305.34"></a>

+This version of Aurora PostgreSQL is compatible with PostgreSQL 11\.9\.
+For more information about the improvements in release 11\.9, see [PostgreSQL release 11\.9](https://www.postgresql.org/docs/11/release-11-9.html)\.

+### Version 3\.4\.0<a name="AuroraPostgreSQL.Updates.20180305.340"></a>

+**New features**

+1. Aurora PostgreSQL now supports invocation of AWS Lambda functions\.
+This includes the new `aws_lambda` extension\.
+For more information, see [Invoking a Lambda function from an Aurora PostgreSQL DB cluster ](AuroraPostgreSQL-Lambda.md)\.

+1. The db\.r6g instance classes are now available in preview for Aurora\.
+For more information, see [DB instance classes](Concepts.DBInstanceClass.md)\.

+**Critical stability enhancements**
++  None

+**High priority stability enhancements**

+1. Backported a fix for the PostgreSQL community security issues CVE\-2020\-25694, CVE\-2020\-25695, and CVE\-2020\-25696\.

+1. Fixed a bug in Aurora PostgreSQL replication that might result in the following error message: ERROR: MultiXactId nnnn has not been created yet \-\- apparent wraparound

+1. Fixed a bug where in some cases, clusters with logical replication enabled might not remove truncated WAL segment files from storage\.
+This could result in volume size growth\.

+1. Fixed a bug that caused excessive CPU consumption in the `pg_stat_statements` extension\.

+**Additional improvements and enhancements**

+1. You can now use `ps_replication_slot_advance` to advance a logical replication slot for the roles `rds_replication` and `rds_superuser`\.

+1. Improved the asynchronous mode performance of database activity streams\.

+1. Reduced the delay of the `rpo_lag_in_msec` metric when publishing to CloudWatch in Aurora global database clusters\.

+1. Aurora PostgreSQL now avoids falling behind on a read node that occurred when the backend blocked writing to the database client\.

+1. Fixed a bug that in rare cases caused a brief period of unavailability on a read replica when the storage volume grew\.

+1. Fixed a bug when creating a database that could return the following: ERROR: could not create directory on local disk

+1. Updated data grid files to fix errors or incorrect transformation results from the `ST_Transform` method of the `PostGIS` extension\.

+1. Fixed a bug where in some cases replaying `XLOG_BTREE_REUSE_PAGE` records on Aurora reader instances caused unnecessary replay lag\.

+1. Fixed a small memory leak in the b\-tree index that could lead to an out of memory condition\.

+1. Fixed a bug in the `GiST` index that could result in an out of memory condition after promoting an Aurora read replica\.

+1. Fixed an S3 export bug that reported the error ERROR: HTTP 403\.
+Permission denied when importing data from a file inside an S3 subfolder\.

+1. Fixed a bug in the `aws_s3` extension for pre\-signed URL handling that might result in the error message S3 bucket names with a period \(\.\) are not supported\.

+1. Fixed a bug in the `aws_s3` extension where an import might be blocked indefinitely if an exclusive lock was taken on the relation prior to beginning the operation\.

+1. Fixed a bug related to replication when Aurora PostgreSQL is acting as a physical replica of an RDS PostgreSQL instance that uses `GiST` indexes\.
+In rare cases, this bug caused a brief period of unavailability after promoting the Aurora cluster\.

+1. Fixed a bug in database activity streams where customers were not notified of the end of an outage\.

+1. Updated the `pg_audit` extension to version 1\.3\.1\.

 ## Version 3\.3, compatible with PostgreSQL 11\.8<a name="AuroraPostgreSQL.Updates.20180305.33"></a>